Introduction

 require '/home/CPANELUSERNAMEHERE/PHPMailerTest/src/PHPMailer.php';

-The following command will replace all of the required email addresses with whatever Email address you use for MYEMAILADDRESS@MYDOMAIN.TLD below.
-This will also create a backup of the testForm.php file at ~/public_html/testForm.php.bak so that you can revert the change if it doesn't do what you want, or what you were expecting.
+The following command will replace all required email addresses with whatever Email address you use for MYEMAILADDRESS@MYDOMAIN.TLD below.
+This will also create a backup of the testForm.php file at ~/public_html/testForm.php.bak so that you can revert the change if it doesn't do what you want or what you were expecting.

 sed -i.bak 's/[a-z]\+@example.com/MYEMAILADDRESS@MYDOMAIN.TLD/g' ~/public_html/testForm.php